Affiliate links on Android Authority may earn us a commission. Learn more.

 - Advanced permissions

-Finally, under Manage Members, you can add or remove users in your server from the role.
+Under Manage Members, you can add or remove the server users you want to have a role.

 Android and iOS

 Open the Discord app on your Android or iOS device, then go to your server.
-Press ⠇at the top, to the right of your Discord server name.
+Tap ⠇at the top, to the right of your Discord server name.

 Tap the gear-shaped Settings button.
-Scroll down Server Settings, then press Roles.
+Scroll down to User Management, then tap Roles.

-Tap the purple + button at the bottom of the screen.
-This will start a new role, in which you can go through and set the role color, permissions, and members.
+Tap the plus button at the bottom of the screen.
+This will create a new role, with options to set color, permissions, and members.

 How to make someone an admin on Discord

-Giving someone the Administrator role enables all available server permissions for them.
-This is good for people you trust to manage the server just as you, the creator, would.
+Giving someone an Administrator role enables all available server permissions.
+Effectively, this trusts someone to manage a server just as you the creator would.
 They can do everything you can, including using the ultimate Discord weapon: the banhammer.

-Go back into your Server Settings, then go to Roles.
-Find the role you want to grant admin access to, hover your cursor over it, then click Edit.
+Go back into your Server Settings, then to Roles.
+Find the role you want to grant admin access to, hover your cursor over it, and click Edit.

 Click the Permissions tab, then scroll to the bottom.
-Under Advanced permissions, you will find the Administrator switch.
-Click on this to turn it green, then that role will become an admin role.
+Under Advanced permissions, you’ll find the Administrator switch.
+Be careful about toggling this — you’ll want to remove any server members you don’t think should have admin powers, or possibly just create an entirely new role.

 You can have a maximum of 250 different roles on your Discord server.

 Admins, or users with the Administrator role, have access to all server elements.
-They have permission to manage the server and make the same changes that the owner could.
+They have permission to manage the server and make the same changes that the owner would.